Laird Wilcox

-Laird Maurice Wilcox is an American researcher of political fringe movements.
-He is the founder of the Wilcox Collection of Contemporary Political Movements, housed in the Kenneth Spencer Research Library at the University of Kansas.
+Laird Maurice Wilcox III (November 28, 1942 – November 4, 2023) was an American researcher of political fringe movements.
+He was the founder of the Wilcox Collection of Contemporary Political Movements, housed in the Kenneth Spencer Research Library at the University of Kansas.

 Early life

-Wilcox was raised in a family with, as he described, "political intensity".
+Laird Maurice Wilcox III was born November 28, 1942, in San Francisco, California.
+His parents were Laird Wilcox Jr. and AuDeene Stromer Wilcox.
+He was raised in a family with, as he described, "political intensity".
 His relatives' politics ranged from socialist to membership in the far-right John Birch Society.
 Wilcox's father was a construction accountant.
 His family moved frequently.

 Wilcox attended the University of Kansas.
 He joined the Students for a Democratic Society and later dropped out of college.
 While living in Olathe, Kansas, he worked as carpenter, investigator and writer.
+In addition, he was a Special Deputy Sheriff in Shawnee and Wyandotte County.

 Wilcox Collection of Contemporary Political Movements

 In 1965, after Wilcox had accumulated four file drawers of literature about radical political movements, some since his teens, the University of Kansas library bought a portion of it for $1,000.
 The collection, now called the Wilcox Collection of Contemporary Political Movements, is kept in the Kansas Collection of Kenneth Spencer Research Library.

 It includes literature relating to, according to the university, "more than 10,000 individuals and organizations.
 The bulk of the collection covers 1960 to the present and comprises nearly 10,000 books, pamphlets and periodicals, 800 audio tapes, 73 ft of manuscript materials and more than 100,000 pieces of ephemera including flyers, brochures, mailings, clippings and bumper stickers."
 From then through at least 1992, Wilcox continued sending two or three boxes each month to add to the collection.
 In 1986 Reason magazine described the collection as among the largest archives of extremist material.